IsacKun220/com1001/FAQ.md

 Started](https://vle.shef.ac.uk/webapps/blackboard/execute/content/blankPage?cmd=view&content_id=_5796998_1&course_id=_96428_1&mode=reset)
 page on Blackboard.

+Note that you have to clone the COM1001 and run the `install` script for every Codio project/box that you intend to work with.
+It's the `install` script that installs the `sinatra` script, so you won't be able to do any development unless you've completed this step.
+(You can't, for instance, have a separate Codio project/box for the COM1001 repository, and another for developing your team project.)

 ### 2. When I try to run one of the examples from the lectures in the `code` directory of this repository, it crashes with an error.

 This is because you need to install the gems for the example first.
 In the